Applying to work in the UK

 The charity worker route was renamed to the 'Temporary Work - Charity Worker visa', replacing the former 'Temporary Worker - Charity Worker visa (T5)'.
 The update was more of a rebranding of the visa rather than a change in its fundamental purpose or requirements.

 However, it was updated to reflect changes to the UK's immigration rules on 12th April 2023.
 These updates have made some minor amendments and clarifications.
-It is recommended for individuals or organisations involved in the application process to seek professional legal advice to fully understand the changes and what mean for your circumstances.
+It is recommended for individuals or organisations involved in the application process to seek professional legal advice to fully understand the changes and what they mean for your circumstances.

-You can extend your Charity Worker visa, provided that you have not stayed in the UK as a Charity Worker for 12 months.
 If successful, you will be granted permission to stay for the length of time stated on your Certificate of Sponsorship plus 14 days, or the difference between the period you have already spent in the UK as a Charity Worker and 12 months.

 Are you looking to work in the UK?
 Getting a visa to work in the UK can be a complicated process, but our immigration lawyers are experts in processing visas across all employment categories.
 We can help you.